 Geographical Range: Parts of the Indian subcontinent, Middle East, and Central Asia

-Attacking Strategy: It often stays buried in the sand.
-When threatened, it rubs its oblique scales with each other to produce a hissing sound.
-It forms an S-shaped coil or a double coil that looks like the figure eight, where the head is poised in the center, thereby allowing it to release itself like a spring.
+Attacking Strategy: It often buries itself in sand and waits.
+When threatened, it rubs its oblique scales together to produce a rasping hiss.
+It forms an S-shaped coil or a double coil resembling the figure eight, with its head poised in the center, able to release like a spring in any direction.

-Leaving behind the king cobra, and even the most feared, the African black mamba, the saw-scaled viper is attributed to be responsible for the maximum number of documented deaths.
-When it comes to the toxicity, it is a clear winner as well.
-We know that the inland taipan (Oxyuranus microlepidotus) has been certified to be the most venomous snake in the world, however, according to the Department of Wildlife Ecology and Conservation, it should be noted that the testing for toxicity were done on mice.
-While they give a fair idea about the toxicity of different snake species on small preys, these tests may not accurately portray how toxic they are to human beings.
-Also, the aggressiveness and ill temperament of the saw-scaled viper adds to the fact that it is the ultimate, deadliest, and murderous snake on the planet.
+Leaving behind the king cobra and even the feared black mamba, the saw-scaled viper is credited with the most documented human deaths of any snake.
+It is also a clear winner in toxicity.
+The inland taipan (Oxyuranus microlepidotus) is certified as the most venomous snake in the world, but as the Department of Wildlife Ecology and Conservation notes, toxicity tests were conducted on mice, those results may not accurately reflect how toxic a venom is to humans.
+The saw-scaled viper's aggressiveness and ill temperament add to the case that it is the most dangerous snake on the planet.